billyjov/angular-training/modules/02-viewchild-viewchildren.md

 **NOTE**: This exercise should give you a good understanding of how to use `@ViewChild` and `@ViewChildren` to access specific and multiple elements within a template, and how to use these elements to add functionality to a component.

+## 📰 Summary

+`@ViewChild` and `@ViewChildren` are Angular decorators that allow you to access and manipulate child elements within the template of a component.

+Some use cases:

+- Access the properties and methods of a child element, such as its value, text, or state.
+- Add event listeners to a child element, such as a button click or a form submission.
+- Update the properties and styles of a child element.
+- Manipulate the child elements in some way, for example, show or hide them
+- Help to validate the form input fields
+- Use the child elements to perform some logic or calculations